Logo - Gennusa Firm

 In this article, you can discover…

-• How comparative fault works in Louisiana car accident cases.
+• How fault is determined in Louisiana car accident cases.

 • How an attorney can help you navigate a car accident settlement, even if you share fault.